-The public has the opportunity to review and comment on the CIP at this evening's Committee meeting and will again at the Council Work Session, which has been tentatively scheduled for May 18, 2021, as well as at the Council Public Hearing, tentatively scheduled for June 1, 2021.
+The public has the opportunity to review and comment on the CIP at this evening's Council Work Session and will again at the Council Public Adoption Hearing, which has been tentatively scheduled for June 1, 2021.

-Staff previously presented the Recommended FY22 - FY31 CIP to the Planning Commission at their April 22, 2021 meeting, at which the Commission unanimously found that the CIP was in conformance with the Hayward 2040 General Plan.
+Staff previously presented the Recommended FY 2022 - FY 2031 CIP to the Planning Commission at their April 22, 2021 meeting, at which the Commission unanimously found that the CIP was in conformance with the Hayward 2040 General Plan.
 A notice advising residents about the Planning Commission Public Hearing on the CIP was published on April 9, 2021 in The Daily Review newspaper.
-Another Public Notice will be published in the Daily Review newspaper at least ten days in advance of the Council Public Hearing on June 1.
+Another Public Notice will be published in the Daily Review newspaper at least ten days in advance of the Council Public Adoption Hearing on June 1.
 A copy of the Recommended CIP is made available online and by contacting the office of the City Clerk.
 Additionally, individual projects receive Council approval and public input as appropriate.